origami-z/spectrum-tokens/docs/visualizer/README.md

 You can read all about Lit Element here: https://lit.dev/docs/api/LitElement/

 _LOCAL DEVELOPMENT NOTE_
 Because we use web workers to offload some of the data processing, local development must be done in a browser that supports Worker Ecmascript Modules: https://caniuse.com/mdn-api_worker_worker_ecmascript_modules.
-In other words: You can use Chrome or Safari, but NOT Firefox ( as of 12.15.2022 ).
+In other words, you can use Chrome or Safari, but NOT Firefox ( as of 12.15.2022 ).
 This note applies ONLY to the local development webserver.
 Firefox does work correctly with the built static site.

 ## Updating the deployed static site